-New paper “Analysis of fixed and live single cells using optical photothermal infrared with concomitant Raman” just published in Analytical Chemistry.
+New paper on label-free imaging of complex drug delivery systems titled “Analysis of fixed and live single cells using optical photothermal infrared with concomitant Raman” has just been published in Analytical Chemistry.

 Read the full publication here.

 The authors describe a novel, high resolution, label-free imaging technique used successfully in live cells to analyse subcellular structures.
 This work represents a significant breakthrough for the spectroscopic analysis of biological systems, with broad applications including the characterisation of complex targeted drug delivery systems such as liposomes.

 The paper reports the first use of a novel, completely optically based photothermal method (O-PTIR) for obtaining infrared spectra of both fixed and living cells using a quantum cascade laser (QCL) and optical parametric oscillator (OPO) laser as excitation sources, thus enabling all biologically relevant vibrations to be analysed at submicron spatial resolution.
 In addition, infrared data acquisition is combined with concomitant Raman spectra from exactly the same excitation location, meaning the full vibrational profile of the cell can be obtained.
 A major breakthrough was the ability to identify an undistorted amide I band in live cells in an aqueous environment, opening up the possibility of detecting subtle protein secondary structure changes, normally obscured by the presence of water.